 A coating of frost may appear on the indoor coils, which trickles onto the floor as it thaws.
 If you come across this, turn off your air conditioner immediately to avoid frying the compressor.
 The evaporator coil may freeze due to reduced airflow.
 To prevent this, get a new filter before it becomes full.
 If that doesn’t take care of the issue, the refrigerant is likely low or extra repairs are necessary.
 You’ll need a skilled HVAC technician like one from Becht/Givens Service Experts to check the charge and fix any leaks.

 Our Experts Can Manage All Your Air Conditioning Repair Needs

 No matter why your AC is leaking water, Becht/Givens Service Experts can set things right.
 We’ll diagnose and repair your air conditioner, getting it back to cooling again fast.

-Our technicians are highly trained, experienced and NATE-certified to ensure outstanding repairs.
+Our technicians are highly trained, experienced and ACE-certified to ensure outstanding repairs.
 We have total confidence in our work—in fact, we uphold everything we perform with a one-year 100% Satisfaction Guarantee!*

 We’ll even recommend a worry-free membership plan.
 This may help you find AC issues sooner so you can stop later service while keeping your residence cozier.

 Contact us at 502-785-8230 to schedule your air conditioning appointment in Louisville today!